bunyan-logger/bunyan/README.md

 * should be performant, as it
-  * does not compile calls to the logger below the compile time log level,
+  * does not compile calls to the logger below the compile time log level;
-  * bypasses the implicit serialization of the event-based loggers,
+  * bypasses the implicit serialization of the event-based loggers—it is asynchronous throughout;
-  * uses broadcasts where appropriate, and
+  * uses broadcasts where appropriate; and
   * uses iolists to construct messages where it can.

 * humane formatting of multi-line messages (including error_logger and